saikrishnavadali05/Sololearn-Machine-Learning/machine_learning.md

    * Amazon Pricing System
    * credit card company calls based on suspicious activity (anamolous behaviour prediction models)

-In this course we’ll learn several techniques for solving machine learning problems.
-Machine Learning can be used to create a chatbot, detect spam or image recognition.
+- Machine Learning can be used to :
+   * create a chatbot
+   * detect spam
+   * image recognition.

+- Approach :
+   * Python (Programming Language)
+   * Pandas (library) for reading data and data manipulation
+   * Numpy (library) is used for computations of numerical data
+   * Matplotlib (library) is used for graphing data
+   * scikit-learn (library) is used for machine learning models